Skip to Content

 8. Global e-invoicing

-In many countries, the heterogeneity of the respective regulations and local specifics in the context of e-invoicing, related to accurate and up-to-date data, security requirements, system integration, status monitoring and documentation lead to high complexity.
-There are basically two types of audit models for electronic invoicing, commonly known as clearance and post-audit models.
+In many countries, the heterogeneity of regulations and local characteristics relating to electronic invoicing, in terms of accurate and up-to-date data, security requirements, system integration, status monitoring, documentation, etc., leads to a high degree of complexity.

 White paper